 To rule out conditions with similar symptoms, your doctor will do tests like these:

 - An MRI uses strong magnets and radio waves to make pictures inside your body.

 However, most people with FHA will not test positive.
 Researchers have not yet found all the genes linked to this condition.

 According to the National Headache Foundation, attacks of hemiplegic migraine often start in childhood or young adulthood.
 You’re more likely to have this type of headache if it runs in your family.

 You may not be able to prevent hemiplegic headaches if they run in your family.
-However, you can take medicine to cut down on the number of headaches you get.
+However, you can take medication to help reduce the number of headaches you get.

-Another way to prevent these migraines is to avoid any factors that trigger your headaches.
+Another way to help prevent these migraine attacks is to avoid any factors that trigger your headaches.

-Some people stop getting migraines as they get older.
+Some people stop getting migraine attacks as they get older.
 In other people, the condition doesn’t go away.